 The buyers for the German-owned supermarket, which established itself in the UK in 1994, do a great job of sourcing small quantities of interesting and well-priced wines for the Wine Tour line-up.
 Between this and the core range, it offers a comprehensive selection of Old and New World wines across a range of styles.

-Christmas Wine Tour
+French Wine Tour

-The best Lidl wines this Christmas:
+The best Lidl wines this summer: